mbert/kubeadm2ha/README.md

 2. Export the images to tar files.
 3. Copy the tar files over to the target hosts.
 4. Import the images from the tar files on the target hosts.

+## Setting up the dashboard

+The _cluster-dashboard.yaml_ playbook does the following:

+1. Install the _influxdb_, _grafana_ and _dashboard_ components.
+2. Scale the number of instances to the number of master nodes.
+3. Expose the instances via _NodePort_, so that they can then be accessed through the V-IP.
+4. Sets up a service account 'admin-user' and cluster role binding for the role 'cluster-admin' so that the dashboard can be accessed with root-like privileges.

+For accessing the dashbord in this configuration there are two options:

+1. Use [https://<YOUR-CLUSTER-VIP>:30443](https://<YOUR-CLUSTER-VIP>:30443) - i.e. connect to the remote IP.
+You will get a certificat warning though because the cluster's certificates will be unknown to your browser.
+2. Run `kubectl proxy` on your local host (which requires to have configured `kubectl` for your local host, see _Configuring local access_ below for automating this), then access via [http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/](http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/)

+The dashboard will ask you to authenticate.
+Again, there are several options:

+1. Use the token of an existing service account with sufficient privileges.
+On many clusters this command works for root-like access:

+    ```
+    kubectl -n kube-system describe secrets `kubectl -n kube-system get secrets | awk '/clusterrole-aggregation-controller/ {print $1}'` | awk '/token:/ {print $2}'
+    ```

+2. Use the token of the 'admin-user' service account (if it exists):

+    ```
+    kubectl -n kube-system describe secret $(kubectl -n kube-system get secret | grep admin-user | awk '{print $1}')
+    ```

+3. Use the _local-access.yaml_ playbook to generate a configuration file.
+That file can be copied to _~/.kube/config_ for local `kubectl` access.
+It can also be uploaded as _kubeconfig_ file in the dashboard's login dialogue.

+## Configuring local access

+Running the _local-access.yaml_ playbook creates a file _/tmp/<my-cluster-name>-admin.conf_ that can be used as _~/.kube/config_.
+If the dashboard has been installed (see above) the file will contain the 'admin-user' service account's token, so that for both `kubectl` and the dashboard root-like access is possible.
+If that service account does not exist, the client-side certificate will be used instead which is OK for testing environments but is generally considered not recommendable because the client-side certificates are not supposed to leave their master host.

 ## Upgrading a cluster